sakra/FindMathematica/MANUAL.md

       [ CONFIGURATIONS [ Debug | Release | ... ] ])

 This function adds a CMake test to the project which runs Wolfram Language code.
-The code can be specified as a list of in-line Wolfram Language statements and/or as path to a Wolfram Language script file.
+The code can be specified as a list of in-line Wolfram Language statements and/or as a path to a Wolfram Language script file.
 Multiple in-line statements are wrapped inside a Wolfram Language `CompoundExpression`.

 The `SYSTEM_ID` option lets you override the Wolfram Language kernel executable used for running this test.
-This is necessary for testing LibraryLink dynamic libraries which require an architecture compatible kernel executable.
-E.g., on Windows-x86-64 you can set the `SYSTEM_ID` option to `"Windows"` to run the 32-bit kernel executable.
+This is necessary for testing LibraryLink dynamic libraries which require an architecture compatible kernel executable (e.g., on Windows-x86-64 you can set the `SYSTEM_ID` option to `"Windows"` to run the 32-bit kernel executable).

 The `KERNEL_OPTIONS` parameter lets you add launch arguments (e.g., `"-pwfile mathpass"`) used upon starting the Wolfram Language kernel.
 If the option is missing, it defaults to `"-noinit -noprompt"`.

 The string specified by the `INPUT` option is fed to the Wolfram Language kernel as standard input.
-The `INPUT_FILE` option specifies a file that is fed to the Wolfram Language kernel as standard input.
+The `INPUT_FILE` option specifies a file fed to the Wolfram Language kernel as standard input.

 The test driver sets up environment variables `TEST_NAME` and `TEST_CONFIGURATION` which can be queried in the Wolfram Language code by using the `Environment` function.